-- two courses each in the Humanities and in the Social Sciences with papers or projects focused on gender; - one course in the Natural Sciences with papers or projects focused on gender; - a course or tutorial on gender or feminist theory; - a senior project/thesis that raises gender-related issues but which may be sponsored by any member of the faculty (not only those listed above).
-The senior thesis will usually have a strong Gender Studies focus, and is often inter or cross-disciplinary in nature. - at least one of the projects must be cross-cultural or deal with gender as it intersects with race, ethnicity, and/or social class.
+- Two course-equivalents each in the Humanities and in the Social Sciences with papers or projects focused on gender; - One course-equivalent in the Natural Sciences with papers or projects focused on gender; - A course-equivalent on theories of gender and/or sexuality, or feminist theory; - A senior project/thesis that substantially engages gender-related issues, or on special appeal, an advanced-level project that is not the thesis; - One course-equivalent that is explicitly cross-cultural or addresses gender as it intersects with race, ethnicity, and/or social class (i.e. intersectional).